tahczeban/CANADIAN_REAL_ESTATE_PRICES/README.md

-- Description of how data was split into training and testing sets
+- Description of how data was split into training and testing sets:

    - 80% of dependant and independant variables are the training sets, 20% of them are test sets

-- Explanation of model choice, including limitations and benefits
+- Explanation of model choice, including limitations and benefits:

   - Model: multi-variables regression